-Cold brew coffee may seem like a recent innovation, but—like many food-and-drink "trends"—this delicious beverage has roots that are centuries old and span multiple continents.
+Cold brew coffee may seem like a recent innovation, but, like many food and drink trends, the delicious beverage has roots that are centuries old and span multiple continents.
 The process of steeping coffee grounds in cold water dates back to 17th-century Japan, where the brewing method was likely passed along by Dutch traders who used it during long oceanic voyages.

-Today, cold brew is everywhere from convenience stores to your local coffee shop (possibly even on tap).
-If you prefer making cold brew from scratch at home, we've already rounded up our favorite cold brew coffee beans.
-If you're more about convenience, we've done our research and now found the best bottled cold brew.
+Today, cold brew is everywhere, from convenience stores to local coffee shops (possibly even on tap).
+If you prefer making the beverage at home, there's an array of affordable and simple cold brew coffee makers out there.
+But for those interested in pre-made convenience, we've researched the best bottled options below.

 From single-serving cans to family-sized jugs, here are the best cold brew coffees to buy.